DataDog/integrations-core/redisdb/README.md

 ### Events

-The Redis check does not include any event at this time.
+The Redis check does not include any events at this time.

 ### Service Checks